 Does opening a new credit card hurt your credit?

-Opening a new credit card can be a way to find a low interest rate, earn travel rewards or take advantage of an introductory offer.
-When you open a new credit card account, you might see a brief dip in your credit scores.
+Opening a new credit card can offer an opportunity to earn rewards, build credit or take advantage of an introductory offer.
+When you apply for a credit card and open a new credit card account, you might see a brief dip in your credit scores.
 But if you use your credit card responsibly, it could give you the opportunity to boost your credit in the long run.

-Here’s what you need to consider before opening a new credit card—and some of the benefits you may experience with your new card.
+Here’s what you need to consider before applying for and opening a new credit card.
+Plus, explore some of the benefits you may experience with your new card.

 -